FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 # <center> Work in Progress </center>

-The Gendered Effect of Working from Home  <br/>
-(joint with L. Khoury (University Paris Dauphine-PSL) and Y. Souidi (Institut des politiques publiques))  <br/>
+The Gendered Effects of Working from Home  <br/> (joint with L. Khoury (University Paris Dauphine-PSL) and Y. Souidi (Institut des politiques publiques))  <br/>

 Big-box Stores, Local Employment and City Shape  <br/> (joint with L. Khoury (University Paris Dauphine-PSL) and A. Lapierre (University Paris Dauphine-PSL)) <br/>